 Ross’s Discount Home Centre also offers a great range of products perfect for small bathrooms, including:

-- Tapware: as with the kitchen, go for a single lever mixer tap to make life easier.
+- Tapware: as with the kitchen, go for a single-lever basin mixer to make life easier.
 The Bianca Basin Mixer Chrome is a good choice.
 As for shower tapware, a twin shower set like our Celia/Bianca Twin Shower Square Chrome is a great space-saving option – plus it’s easy to install!

 - Toilets: our toilets are available in a range of sizes, so you can be sure to find one that will fit perfectly into your Tiny House bathroom.
 The Montana Rimless Toilet Suite is a great choice as it has a slimline design, making it perfect for smaller bathrooms.

-- Vanities: our vanities come in a variety of sizes, so you can find one that fits perfectly into your bathroom space.
-For a small bathroom, we recommend our 75cm Asha wall-hung vanity as it takes up less floor space.
+- Vanities: our vanities come in various sizes, so you can find one that fits perfectly into your bathroom space.
+For a small bathroom, we recommend our 75cm Asha wall-hung vanity, as wall-hung vanities take up less floor space.

 - Shower screens: our shower screens are available in a range of sizes to suit any bathroom.
 For a small bathroom, we recommend our Quadrant Shower.
 Because of its design, it doesn’t take up any room opening and closing the shower screen door.
 Another smart option for tiny houses is to use one of our shower bases with shower wall panels – this eliminates the need to hire a tiler to tile the wet area.